binary-person/stay-active-c9/README.md

 ## Important Notes:
 You have to have at least node 7.6 and above
-You may see another "you" in your workspace (Its the "Preventer")
+You may see another "you" in your workspace (Its the "Preventer") If you see the error "Page has crashed" or the application exits randomly, probably you set the height and width too big.
+Use default size in the config or set a smaller size
 ### Enjoy!